 And here is the same scape one week after a water change…

 When I tried to set up a dosing regimen, all I managed to do was create the issue that you see in the above picture.
-But without CO2 in this planted aquarium, it was a losing battle to begin with.
+Without CO2 in this planted aquarium, it was a losing battle to begin with.

 Almost a year after the initial setup, we ended up tearing it down, cleaning everything with peroxide, and starting from scratch.
 I purchased a nice little 5 pound cylinder from Amazon and a Milwaukee regulator from Phoenix Tropical Fish.
 We bought a check valve and drop checker from another LFS, and a cool little inline diffuser from Amazon.
 Once I researched how not to gas my fish to death using CO2, we were off and running and never looked back.